The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 Every time you resist the outburst, every time you breathe instead of bite, you build new wiring in the prefrontal cortex.

-Just as lifting weights strengthens a bicep, choosing not to snap strengthens the circuitry of calm.
+Just as lifting weights strengthens a bicep (just ask my husband @swolemmelier9 with his 20 inch biceps), choosing not to snap strengthens that circuitry of calm we have.

-Over weeks, months, years, this rewiring can tilt the balance: the prefrontal cortex begins to respond before the amygdala can hijack.
+Over weeks, months, or it might take years, this rewiring can tilt the balance: the prefrontal cortex begins to respond before the amygdala can hijack.

-It is about training the very architecture of your mind to return power to you.
+It’s about training the very architecture of your mind to return power to you, to become harder to provoke, which means harder to control, and harder to manipulate.

-Calm becomes not weakness, but resilience woven into your neurons.
+Calm becomes not a weakness, but a tangible resilience woven into your physical neurons.

 Anger as a Manipulation Tool

-Anger feels powerful, but in truth it makes us fragile.
+Anger feels powerful, but in truth it’s the opposite.

 Politicians know this.